zozzlethena/docs/pages/index.md

 ecosystem, a protocol launched on Fantom by Andre Cronje and his team, while driving long-term value to the VeDAO community.

-Since then, the VeDAO team has developed deep subject matter expertise on both Solidly and `ve(3,3)` mechanisms, becoming the go-to resource for protocols and chains seeking support around these topics.
+The VeDAO team has since developed deep subject matter expertise on both Solidly and `ve(3,3)` mechanisms, becoming the go-to resource for protocols and chains seeking support around these topics.